Rhipsalis - Mistletoe cactus : planting and care for this trailing indoor cactus

 Rhipsalis paradoxa on the left (©Leonora Enking), Rhipsalis baccifera top right and Rhipsalis pilocarpa bottom right

-The Rhipsalis has a flexible, trailing habit, typical of epiphytic plants.
-It develops without a true trunk, but from segmented or cylindrical main stems that branch abundantly, forming dense plant cascades.
-Its root system is shallow, adapted to an epiphytic life, often anchored in a light growing medium or directly on tree bark in its natural habitat.
+Rhipsalis has a flexible and trailing habit, typical of epiphytic plants.
+It develops without a true trunk, but from segmented or cylindrical main stems that branch abundantly, forming dense cascades of foliage.
+Its root system is shallow, adapted to an epiphytic life, often anchored in a light substrate or directly on tree bark in its natural habitat.
 The roots are fine, few in number, but effective for anchoring and absorption in a humid environment.

-The Rhipsalis does not grow upright like an erect plant, but develops mainly as trailing stems.
-Depending on the species, its stems can reach 30 to 100 cm long, or even more in well-established cultivation.
-In a hanging pot, it often forms a dense, flexible plant cascade.
+Rhipsalis does not grow upright like a vertical plant but develops mainly in trailing stems.
+Depending on the species, its stems can reach 30 to 100 cm in length, or even more in well-established cultivation.
+In a hanging pot, it often forms a dense and flexible cascade of foliage.
 Its spread can also vary: some species spread widely, up to 40 to 60 cm in diameter, depending on stem density and growing conditions.

-The Rhipsalis generally flowers between late winter and early spring, depending on growing conditions and species.
-The flowering is usually discreet but charming, with small solitary or clustered flowers emerging directly from the stems.
-They are white, cream or slightly greenish in colour, sometimes pinkish, and often have a subtle fragrance.
-Each Rhipsalis flower, measuring 0.5 to 1 cm in diameter, opens into a star with soft, slightly translucent petals.
-Flowering is not uncommon, but it depends heavily on growing conditions.
+Rhipsalis usually flowers between late winter and early spring, depending on growing conditions and the species.
+The flowering is usually discreet, but charming, with small solitary or clustered flowers emerging directly from the stems.
+They are white, cream, or slightly greenish, sometimes pinkish, and often have a subtle fragrance.
+Each Rhipsalis flower, measuring 0.5 to 1 cm in diameter, opens into a star with soft and slightly translucent petals.
+Flowering is not rare, but it depends heavily on growing conditions.
 A cool winter rest period (around 12°C), combined with good light and reduced watering, encourages flowering.
-In continuously heated indoor conditions, without seasonal contrast, flowering may be more timid or absent.
+In continuously heated indoor environments, without seasonal contrast, flowering may be more timid or absent.

 Rhipsalis flower